GehenHe/GehenHe.github.io/index.md

 09/2021: Paper accepted by **AAAI2021** (unsupervised domain adaption).

-07/2021: **First prize** of the [Global AI Innovation Contest](https://gaiic.tianchi.aliyun.com/#J_2489505110) (全球人工智能技术创新大赛), ont the track of large-scene multi-object detection and tracking, Hangzhou, China.
+07/2021: **First prize** of the [Global AI Innovation Contest](https://gaiic.tianchi.aliyun.com/#J_2489505110) (全球人工智能技术创新大赛), on the track of large-scene multi-object detection and tracking, Hangzhou, China.

 06/2021: Paper accepted by **CVPRW2021** (multi-modal tracking using RGB image and 3D point cloud).